 What makes a potential attendee actually open an email about your event?
 More often than not, it’s the subject line.
 It’s usually the first (and possibly the last) impression of the email you send.
 It’s also what often drives enough interest in people to read on and sign up.
 But if subject lines have the power to make or break the email marketing campaigns you’re running around events – what are the key things you need to think about when it comes to choosing subject lines and which ones have proven to work best when promoting meetings and events?

 We spoke to email marketing automation experts, Moosend’s head of content, Iné Alexakis, to get tips and examples of high-performing email marketing subject lines that will put you on the right track to increasing your event email open rates.

-Did you know that emails are the most popular way events personalise attendee experiences?
+Did you know that email is the most effective way events personalise their attendee experiences?
 Find out what works and what doesn’t by downloading your copy of The Event Planner’s Guide to Personalisation.

 The Thinking Behind Successful Email Marketing Subject Lines

 Email marketing is still seen as one of the most effective ways of promoting an event – however, a series of promotional emails that have not been thought through properly could run the risk of making your campaigns look monotonous and uninteresting.
 Before you know it, you have subscribers dropping out or unsubscribing.
 So, to avoid your open rates taking a free fall with a poorly designed event email marketing plan, let’s take a look at a few safeguards first to get you on the right track!

 Consider your audience: What are your event participants in for?
 What will they gain out of your event?
 Craft benefit-oriented subject lines and email copy for your primary and secondary target groups.
 Highlight different aspects of the event that resonate with them.
 Run successful A/B tests to discover the content that best appeals to your audiences.